 Dr. Bedle also researches how scientists learn to interpret seismic data, as well as how to improve the learning process at both the academic and professional levels.
 New projects are being developed to improve education in active learning spaces, as well as testing the capability of virtual reality to improve seismic interpretation education and research.

 Dr. Bedle is also involved in with several programs with the Society of Exploration Geophysicists (SEG).
-She was recently recognized as the outstanding volunteer of the year (2018) for her work with the SEG Wiki project, is the faculty mentor for OU’s first SEG Evolve team, and is working with OU’s SEG Challenge Bowl team.
+She was recently recognized as the outstanding volunteer of the year (2018) for her work with the SEG Wiki project, is the faculty mentor for OU’s first SEG Evolve team and the OU SEG Student Chapter, and is working with OU’s SEG Challenge Bowl team.

 Current research projects in the SDA (Subsurface Detective Agency):